Ways To Learn About Scrum

 - Everyone - Take a Professional Scrum Foundations Course.
 The Professional Scrum Foundations Course provides excellent hands-on experience and increases attendees experience with Scrum to build Scrum into your muscle memory.
 This course is recommended but not required for those who feel they are prepared to take the PSM I Assessment.

 - Scrum Masters - Take a Professional Scrum Master Course.
 The Professional Scrum Master Course gives Scrum Masters hands on experience and tools.
 This course is recommended but not required for those who feel they are prepared to take the PSM I & II Assessments.
 Professional Scrum Master II advanced Scrum Master course.
+Scrum Masters looking at ways to improve flow and who are working with teams that are using both Scrum and Kanban should take the Professional Scrum with Kanban Course.

 - Product Owners - Take a Professional Scrum Product Owner Course.
 The Professional Scrum Product Owner Course teaches students how to leverage Agile software development to deliver value in a complex environment.
 The course is recommended but not required for those who feel they are prepared to take the PSPO I & II Assessments.